-Stockholm+50 and surrounding events takes place 2-3rd June in Stockholm, Sweden.
+Stockholm+50 and surrounding events takes place 2 and 3 June in Stockholm, Sweden.
 Inter IKEA Group will be present to engage in conversations around sustainable living, circular economy, sustainable food systems, responsible forest management and biodiversity.
 In the run up to the event, Inter IKEA Group joins forces with WWF and H&M to organise a half day event convening around 40 businesses to share challenges, opportunities and learnings around their work to implement biodiversity objectives as part of their overall sustainability strategy and business operations.
 The awareness and movement to halt biodiversity loss is rising quickly up the agenda among decision makers, companies and people around the world.

 The discussions will centre around the key actions that businesses are already taking, ways to collaborate and also challenges to overcome, such as integrating biodiversity and climate actions within large global supply chains.
 It will also focus on the need for an ambitious UN Global Biodiversity Framework – effectively a ‘Paris Agreement for nature’ - which is currently under negotiation.